DanielVesterbaek/launch-control-documentation/docs/source/animation-handles.rst

 Bottom-out Height (Suspension Clamp)
      Alters the height at which the spring will be fully compressed, making the wheels and the body unable to come closer to each other.
 "Clipping Warning Icons" will appear at the wheels of the vehicle when the spring is fully compressed.

+Single Front/Rear Axle
+  Turn the front/rear axle into a "solid" single axle.
+Also called "live axle".
+This is seen on some offroad cars.

+Ackermann Accuracy (Only visible with Expanded UI) Adjust the accuracy of the Ackermann calculation in the rig.
+The more accurate, the more 'wobble'/'flicker' would be visible in the steering during smooth turns.

 |
 .. _animation_handles: